codeforamerica/promptly/how-to-promptly.md

 #How to Promptly
 Promptly is an open source text message notification system.
 My team built Promptly in collaboration with the San Francisco Human Service Agency (SF HSA) in 2013.
-We used it to reduce churn by notifying CalF resh clients of upcoming discontinuations.
+We used it to reduce churn by notifying CalFresh clients of upcoming discontinuations.
 As of this writing, SF HSA has over 3,000 CalFresh clients enrolled.
 This guide explains exactly how your human service agency can do the same thing.
 It’s targeted primarily to HSA program directors and program managers, but should be useful for anyone involved in the project.
 We also specifically focus on CalWin integration, but all of the same general points apply to C-IV, LEADER, or any other case management data system.
 Here’s the agenda:

 - [Why this is important](#why-this-is-important)
 - [Step 0: Get your team, get your resources](#step-0-get-your-team-get-your-resources)